bsteen/simple-scripts/README.md

 # simple-scripts
 A collection of simple but useful Bash scripts so I don't have to remember the commands.
 Most scripts deal with `.pdf` or video file manipulation/conversion.
 Some scripts have become less "simple" over time as I add more functionality, but my goal is to make the code easy to understand over making it compact or efficient.

-Copyright (C) 2020 - 2023 Benjamin Steenkamer.
 See `LICENSE` for details.

 # List of Scripts
 * `avcomb.sh`